ranger-finance/anchor-decoder/README.md

 pub const ID: Pubkey = crate::ID;
 ```

-You can create separate crates for each program.
 You can also call the macro multiple times in the same files by using separate modules.

 ```rust
 pub mod production {